javalnanda/CourierService/README.md

 - Core Module's business logic was built using TDD and the steps for it can be referred from the git history.
 - The names of modules/classes are not defined based on any specific architecture but are generalized based on responsibility and the code can be easily extracted further into different layers if required as the care is taken to keep low coupling.
 - Public api's are part of Protocol/Interface allowing concrete implementation to be replaced by other implementation if needed.
+- The Core module can be packaged in a different swift package exposing only public api for CourierDelivery encapsulating other details.
+Similary, DeliveryCostCalculator, DeiveryTimeCalculator, Offers can be separate packages exposing only public apis of their modules.
 - OfferStore is used as an in-memory store.
 Swift's command line application cannot write to files in a binary and writing db/store to external directory would not be advisable for the current requirement.
 - Working with `Double` results in some difference in calculation if we use floor/ceil/round hence a utility is used to truncate decimals to 2 places and store it as a string for final display

+### Dependencies
+- [SwiftCLI](https://github.com/jakeheis/SwiftCLI): For type-checked cli input prompts.
+Initially it was used for parsing sub-commands but later sub-commands were replaced with Question based menu to maintain command line session.
+- [Table](https://github.com/JanGorman/Table): For printing tabular output on command line